redbadger/awesome-badger/chriswhealy/FractalWASM/04 WAT Optimised Implementation/01/README.md

 q * (q + (x - 0.25)) <= y^2 / 4
 ```

-If this returns true, then there is no need to run the escape time algorithm.
+If this returns true, then the point lies within the main cardioid and there is therefore no need to run the escape time algorithm.

 So, let's now create a WAT function that implements this check.

-If you've read the [Introduction to WebAssembly Text](../../../Introduction%20to%20WebAssembly%20Text/), you'll remember that in [§7](../../../07/) we saw how WebAssembly uses `i32` values as Booleans: where zero means `false`, and any non-zero value means `true`.
+If you've read the [Introduction to WebAssembly Text](../../../Introduction%20to%20WebAssembly%20Text/), you'll remember that in [§7](../../../Introduction%20to%20WebAssembly%20Text/07/) we saw how WebAssembly uses `i32` values as Booleans: where zero means `false`, and any non-zero value means `true`.
 Hence this function returns an `i32`:

 ```wast
 ;; - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -